MMFakeBench: A Mixed-Source Multimodal Misinformation Detection Benchmark for LVLMs: Introduction

-\textbf{Framework:} Based on our analysis, we propose a simple yet effective LVLM-based framework called MMD-Agent, which enhances detection performance and can serve as a new baseline for future research.
+\textbf{Framework:} Based on our analysis, we propose a simple yet effective LVLM-based framework called \textbf{MMD-Agent}, which enhances detection performance and serves as a new baseline for future research.
 MMD-Agent decomposes mixed-source detection into three stages: textual veracity check, visual veracity check, and cross-modal consistency reason.
 This decomposition ensures methodical and thorough reasoning.
-At each stage, MMD-Agent instructs LVLMs to generate multi-perspective rationales, integrating model actions for coherent decisions.
-Additionally, the models interact with external environments (e.g., Wikipedia) to incorporate supplementary information into their reasoning.
+At each stage, MMD-Agent instructs LVLMs to generate multi-perspective reasoning traces, integrating model actions for coherent decisions.
+Additionally, the models interact with external knowledge sources via tools (e.g., Wikipedia) to incorporate supplementary information into their reasoning.

 In summary, the main contributions are: (1) We introduce mixed-source multimodal misinformation detection (MMD), a challenging setting for detecting misinformation from diverse and uncertain sources, breaking free from single-source constraints, and advancing practical misinformation detection tasks.
 (2) We develop MMFakeBench, the first benchmark dataset for evaluating mixed-source MMD.
 The dataset contains 3 critical categories (textual veracity distortion, visual veracity distortion, and consistency reasoning) and 12 sub-categories of forgery types.
 (3) Using the newly collected dataset, we benchmark mixed-source MMD by evaluating 6 prevalent detection methods and 15 LVLMs.
 (4) We propose MMD-Agent, a simple yet effective LVLM-based framework.
 It outperforms previous methods and LVLMs on the MMFakeBench benchmark, highlighting the potential of mixed-source MMD and providing a new baseline for future research.